tkruse/gradle-groovysh-plugin/README.md

 * My Unix prompt does not work after program exit, typed text remains invisible.

 This is known to happen with jline1.12.
 Run ```reset``` in that shell as workaround.

+* How does this compare to the Java 9 'JShell' REPL (Project Kulla)?

+Both are REPLs, both can interact with java classes, so usage should be similar.
+There are no dependencies.
+Arguably typing Groovy code in a REPL allows for easier interaction.